Azure/node-red-contrib-azure/README.md

 Usage
 -----

 Azure node.
-Can be used to upload and download on Azure Blob Storage using 2 nodes:
+Can be used to work with Azure DocumentDB using 3 nodes:

  - Supports :

-◦Create/Delete Containers
-◦Create Blobs/Read

-Still working on Update/Delete Blobs

-##Save Blob
-Use `msg.payload` to send a file to save on Azure Blob Storage.
+◦CRUD Database

+Still finishing Collections and Documents Node

+##Database Node
+Use `msg.payload` to create, delete and list the Database name.

+Ex: 'msg.payload' -> {"dbname": "databaseName", "action": "C"};

+*put "C" to crete a Database
+        - If you create a new database, the node will send as output the name of Database.
+*put "L" to list Database
+*put "D" to delete a Database

+##Collections Node
+Use `msg.payload` to create, delete and list the Collection name.

-Ex: 'msg.payload' -> filename that you need to upload.
-Ex: filename.txt
+Ex: 'msg.payload' -> {"dbname": "databaseName", "collName": "colletionName", "action": "C"};

-This file must to be in the same folder of Node-RED user directory - typically `~/.node-red`

-##Get Blob
+*put "C" to crete a Collection
+*put "L" to list Collection
+*put "D" to delete a Collection

+##Documents Node
-Use `msg.payload` to send a filename that will is save at local.
+Use `msg.payload` to work with documents in DocumentDB

-Ex: 'msg.payload' -> filename.
-Ex: filename.txt
+Ex: 'msg.payload' -> Still working

-This file will is save in the same folder of Node-RED user directory - typically `~/.node-red`

 -----